Welcome to INFO 3312/5312

 • Your major - Political science

-• The last movie you saw - Cheaper by the Dozen
+• The last movie you saw - People We Meet on Vacation

-• What you hope to get out of this class - A paycheck
+• What you hope to get out of this class - a job?

 • Start with bad graphs – Share your examples of “bad” graphs and why you think they’re bad.